ustclzh/ustclzh.github.io/index.md

 <span class='anchor' id='about-me'></span>
 <h1>About me</h1>
+I am currently an Assisstant Professor at the <a href="http://iss.amss.cas.cn/">Institute of Systems Science</a>, <a href="http://www.amss.ac.cn/">AMSS</a>, <a href="https://www.cas.cn/">CAS</a>.
-I am currently a Post-Doctoral Fellow at the [H. Milton Stewart School of Industrial and Systems Engineering (ISyE), Georgia Institute of technology](https://www.isye.gatech.edu/).
+Before joining CAS, I was a Post-Doctoral Fellow at the [H. Milton Stewart School of Industrial and Systems Engineering (ISyE), Georgia Institute of technology](https://www.isye.gatech.edu/).
 Before joining Georgia Tech, I was a research assistant at the [School of Data Science, City university of Hong Kong](https://www.sdsc.cityu.edu.hk/).
 I received my B.S degree in Mathematics from Hua Loo-Keng Talent Program in Mathematics at the [University of Science and Technology of China (USTC)](https://en.ustc.edu.cn/) in 2014, graduated with honors, and my Ph.D. degree in Statistics from the [University of Chinese Academy of Sciences](https://english.ucas.ac.cn/) and (Jointly) City University of Hong Kong.